 Planning Certificates are normally ready for collection or post within five working days after receipt of the application

-You need to complete an application form (Planning - Form 2) or write to us giving us the details of the land eg. property address, lot and deposited plan number (this information can be found on a current rate notice) and the details of the current owner.
+You need to complete an application form (Planning - Form 2) clearly describing the details of the land eg. property address, lot and deposited plan number (this information can be found on a current rate notice) and the details of the current owner.
 Your application should be accompanied by payment of the relevant fee.
 Payment can be made in person at the Council Administration Office or via cheque or through Electronic Funds Transfer (EFT) by calling Council on (02) 6226 1477.

 Inspecting a file